Safe Cars

 Find out more about ANCAP.

 If you are looking to buy a second-hand car, the Used Car Safety Ratings (UCSR) can help you find the safest second-hand car in your budget.
-The UCSR are based on Australian and New Zealand crash data from 1987-2022.
+The UCSR are based on Australian and New Zealand crash data from 1987 to 2022.

 There is a big difference in driver protection between the best and worst cars across all those rated in the UCSR.

-A driver in the worst rated vehicle is ten times more likely to lose their life or be seriously injured in the same crash, than the same driver in the safest vehicle (MURAC Report 371).
+A driver in the worst-rated vehicle is ten times more likely to lose their life or be seriously injured in the same crash than a driver in the safest vehicle.
+(Source: MUARC Report 371)

 The overall star rating applied to each vehicle in the Used Car Safety Ratings rate how well a car: